FREQUENTLY ASKED QUESTIONS

 We contact you between sessions to see how you're managing or answer questions.

 Please do!
-We look forward to your contacting us during the week.
-In fact, we'll regularly contact you every week between appointments just to see how you're managing, answer questions, and keep you focused if you're stuck, confused, or overwhelmed.
+We encourage you to contact us during the week.
+In fact, we'll regularly contact you every week between appointments just to see how you're managing, answer questions, and keep you moving forward if you're stuck, confused, or overwhelmed.
 You'll never feel like you're doing all this alone in between sessions.
 You're very brave to take this step and to do the work involved, but we'll be there with you all the way.

 WILL I NEED MEDICATION?